laminas/laminas-form/doc/book/zend.form.quick-start.md

 HTML5 brings a lot of exciting features, one of them being a simplified client form validations.
 Adding HTML5 attributes is simple as you just need to add specify the attributes.
-However, please note that adding those attributes does not automatically add Zend validators to the form's input filter.
+However, please note that adding those attributes does not automatically add Laminas validators to the form's input filter.
 You still need to manually add them.

 ``` sourceCode